KorayHamsioglu/HipoKotlinMVVM/README.md

 The activity sets up the MemberViewModel object via ViewModelFactory class.
 Also, the activity creates MembersAdapter and binds it to the RecyclerView.
 The search function is implemented using a SearchView component and the MembersAdapter's filter function.

-The "Add Member" button triggers the addMember function of the MemberViewModel, which creates a new "Member" object and adds it to the list of members if it does not already exist.
+The "Add New Member" button triggers the addMember function of the MemberViewModel, which creates a new "Member" object and adds it to the list of members if it does not already exist.
 If the operation is successful, the adapter is notified to update the view with the new member.

 The observeViewModel function observes the LiveData property of the MemberViewModel for changes and updates the adapter when a change is detected.